-Step 8 – Apply a couple coats of wood stain to plywood all over
+Step 8 – Apply a couple of coats of wood stain to the plywood all over

 RELATED: My Denver 2020 Home Tour

-Step 9 – Add metallic luster wax to bright up the mandala
+Step 9 – Add metallic luster wax to brighten up the mandala

 I loved using this wax to help brighten up the mandala from the center outward.
 It gave it an opulent & magical look.
 I used a cloth rag to apply the wax.

-Even the process of making this mandala therapeutic process transmuting my creative energy in that moment to an effective form of art therapy.
+Even the process of making this mandala therapeutic process transmuting my creative energy at that moment into an effective form of art therapy.